 Understanding Edge IE mode and why VPNs matter for legacy apps

 IE mode in Edge is not a full replacement for Internet Explorer. it’s a compatibility layer that uses IE’s rendering engine inside Edge.
-This means:
+This means: Browser vpn edge: the ultimate guide to browser-based VPNs, Edge extensions, privacy, and performance 2026

 • Legacy sites render the same way they did in Internet Explorer, reducing breakage.